Ilić Ilindenka: Operational history

 The Iindenka first flew in 1953 and was certified to fly loops, rolls and spins.
 Production numbers are not known but the Airforce Museum in Belgrade holds two examples, though neither was on display in 2009.
 Photographs show another, earlier example and one with a later registration identified as an Ilindenka 2.
 Externally, the latter shows little difference from the Ilindenka 1 but there is little information on this variant.

-One Illindenka, flown by Zvonimir Rain, was Yugoslavia's sole Standard Class contestant at the 1958 World Soaring Championships, held in California.
-It was placed 12th out of 24.
+One Ilindenka, flown by Zvonimir Rain, was one of two Yugoslavian Standard Class contestants at the 1958 World Soaring Championships, held in Poland.
+Rain placed 12th out of 24 and Wasilije Stepanovic placed 8th in his Ilindenka.